 WASHINGTON, D.C.
 (Apr.
-9, 2018) – JPA Health Communications participated in a global study conducted by the International Public Relations Network (IPRN) of its members to determine how online influencers are leveraged and how brands can use their relationships with bloggers and influencers.
+9, 2018) – JPA Health participated in a global study conducted by the International Public Relations Network (IPRN) of its members to determine how online influencers are leveraged and how brands can use their relationships with bloggers and influencers.
 Our findings reported, along with the findings of PR agencies from around the world, that online influencers can have a major impact on how consumers perceive, interact with and purchase from a brand.

 Sourcing answers from nine countries, IPRN uncovered a number of critical insights on how to succeed globally in the world of influencers marketing.